ueapy/pythoncourse2020/src/installation.md

 #### 2.2.
 Clone the repository
 2.2.1.
 Open the command line (Git bash, terminal or cmd.exe)

 2.2.2.
-(Linux or Mac, optional) Change to a suitable directory (e.g. `/home/yourname/Documents`)
+(Linux or Mac, optional) Change to a suitable directory (e.g. `cd /home/yourname/Documents`)

 2.2.3.
 Clone the repo by typing

-On Linux or Mac:
 ```
 git clone https://github.com/ueapy/pythoncourse2020-materials.git
 ```
 This should create a local copy of the course materials in the current directory.

-Windows-users, double check that it has been cloned in the directory you want.
+Windows-users, double check that it has been cloned in the directory you wanted.

 ## 3. Create the environment